Tunisian campaign: Run for Tunis

 By 10 November, French opposition to the Torch landings had ceased, creating a military vacuum in Tunisia.
-The First Army (Lieutenant-General Kenneth Anderson) was immediately ordered to send the 36th Infantry Brigade Group, which had been the floating reserve for the Algiers landing, eastward by sea to occupy the Algerian ports of Bougie, Philippeville, and Bône and the airfield at Djedjelli, preliminary to advancing into Tunisia.
+The First Army (Lieutenant-General Kenneth Anderson) was immediately ordered to send the 36th Infantry Brigade Group, which had been the floating reserve for the Algiers landing, eastward by sea to occupy the Algerian ports of Bougie, Philippeville, and Bône, and the airfield at Djedjelli, preliminary to advancing into Tunisia.
 The Combined Chiefs of Staff had decided that with the forces available, Torch would not include landings close to Tunisia.
 Anderson needed to get his limited force east quickly, before the Axis could reinforce Tunisia, but the Allies had only two brigade groups and some additional armour and artillery for the attack.

-The French governor in Tunisia, Admiral Esteva, was afraid to support the Allies or oppose the Axis.
-He did not close airfields to either side; the Germans moved first and by 9 November, there were reports of 40 German aircraft arriving at Tunis and by 10 November, aerial reconnaissance reported 100 aircraft.
-Two days later, an airlift began that carried over 15,000 men and 581 LT of supplies and ships brought 176 tanks, 131 artillery pieces, 1,152 vehicles and 13000 LT of supplies.
-By the end of the month, three German divisions, including the 10th Panzer Division, and two Italian infantry divisions had arrived.
+The French governor in Tunisia, Admiral Esteva, was afraid to support the Allies or oppose the Axis, and did not close airfields to either side.
+The Germans moved first: by 9 November there were reports of 40 German aircraft arriving at Tunis and by 10 November, aerial reconnaissance reported 100 aircraft.
+Two days later, an airlift began that carried over 15,000 men and 581 LT of supplies, and ships brought 176 tanks, 131 artillery pieces, 1,152 vehicles and 13000 LT of supplies.
+By the end of the month, three German divisions, including the 10th Panzer Division, and part of the Italian 1st Infantry Division "Superga", had arrived.
+On January 16, Gen. Arturo Benigni, Infantry Commander of the "Superga", was the first senior Italian officer on the ground.
 Walther Nehring took command of the new XC Corps on 12 November and arrived on 17 November.
 The French military commander in Tunisia, General Barré, moved troops into the western mountains of Tunisia and formed a defensive line from Tebersouk through Majaz al Bab (Medjez el Bab).

 There were two roads eastwards into Tunisia from Algeria.
 The Allied plan was to advance along the two roads and take Bizerte and Tunis.
 On 11 November, the British 36th Infantry Brigade had landed unopposed at Bougie but supply shortages delayed their arrival at Djedjelli until 13 November.
 Bône airfield was occupied following a parachute drop by British 3rd Parachute Battalion and this was followed by No. 6 Commando seizing the port on 12 November.
 Advanced guards of the 36th Infantry Brigade reached Tebarka on 15 November and Djebel Abiod on 18 November, where they met Axis forces.
-Further south, on 15 November, a US parachute battalion made an unopposed drop at Youks-les-Bains, capturing the airfield and advanced to take the airfield at Gafsa on 17 November.
+Further south, on 15 November, a US parachute battalion made an unopposed drop at Youks-les-Bains, captured the airfield, and advanced to take the airfield at Gafsa on 17 November.